MDM1975/.shell/README.md

 - Stylish prompt displaying current directory, time, date, and Git branch information
 - Package installation and initialization for various development tools and plugins

-## Files

-- `aliases.sh`: Defines aliases for common commands and tasks.
-- `commands.sh`: Contains custom functions for displaying formatted messages, refreshing configurations, and more.
-- `options.sh`: Sets various shell options for autocompletion, directory navigation, history management, input/output behavior, and completion styling.
-- `packages.sh`: Installs and initializes various development tools and plugins using Homebrew.
-- `prompt.sh`: Configures a custom prompt that displays the current directory, time, date, and Git branch information.

 ## Installation

 1. Clone this repository to your local machine: